Unlearning Isn't Deletion: Investigating Reversibility of Machine Unlearning in LLMs: Representation-level Evaluation

-\textbf{Mean PCA Distance Analysis.} To quantify representation-level drift with a single metric, we use the \emph{mean PCA distance}.
-To assess the metric's sensitivity, we compute its mean and standard deviation across four random seeds, as well as shuffling the order of unlearning requests.
-As shown in Table~\ref{tab:yi6b_ga_pca}, higher learning rates consistently increase the mean PCA distance for both unlearned and relearned models At a low learning rate (\eg, $3\times10^{-6}$), the mean and variance of the distance remain low after relearning, indicating stable and reproducible recovery.
-In contrast, a high learning rate (\eg, $3\times10^{-5}$) sharply increases both values, reflecting greater variability and incomplete recovery.
+\textbf{Mean PCA Distance Analysis.} To summarize representation-level drift with a single scalar metric, we use the \emph{mean PCA distance}.
+We report its mean, standard deviation, and 95\% confidence intervals across four random seeds, while also shuffling the order of unlearning requests to assess robustness to request ordering.
+As shown in Table~\ref{tab:yi6b_ga_pca_ci}, higher learning rates consistently lead to larger PCA distances for both unlearned and relearned models, indicating stronger and less recoverable representational drift.
+At lower learning rates (\eg, $3\times10^{-6}$ and $5\times10^{-6}$), mean PCA distances remain small with limited variance, suggesting stable and reproducible recovery toward the original representation space.
+In contrast, at the high learning rate ($3\times10^{-5}$), PCA distances remain large even after relearning, with substantially higher variability, reflecting persistent representational distortion and incomplete recovery.

-Combining these empirical findings with the task-level results in Section~\ref{setting}, we further connect to the theoretical analysis in Section~\ref{sec:theoretical_analysis}, whose conclusions show that small weight perturbations induce only limited changes in the feature space, thereby enabling recovery, whereas larger perturbations accumulate into substantial representational drift that underlies irreversibility.
+Table~\ref{tab:yi6b_ga_pca_ci} further compares task-level metrics with mean PCA distance under identical GA continual-unlearning settings.
+Task scores alone are not sufficiently discriminative: both reversible and irreversible cases can exhibit severe post-unlearning collapse, and their distinction becomes clear only after relearning.
+By contrast, mean PCA distance provides an informative pre-relearning signal.
+Large pre-relearning distances at $3\times10^{-5}$ predict poor recovery and irreversible catastrophic forgetting, whereas smaller distances at $5\times10^{-6}$ and $3\times10^{-6}$ correspond to strong recovery and reduced representational drift.
+These results suggest that mean PCA distance captures recoverability information beyond task-level metrics, consistent with the perturbation view in Section~\ref{sec:theoretical_analysis}: small perturbations induce limited feature-space changes, while larger accumulated perturbations lead to persistent drift and irreversibility.